 23andMe is another major player in the ancestry and DNA market.
 They do testing on autosomal DNA testing, mitochondrial DNA testing, and Y-DNA testing.
 They are said to have one of the most detailed and accurate of all DNA testing companies.

-This can give you some insight into where and how to look for your ancestors in your genealogical research.
+This can give you insight into where and how to look for your ancestors in your genealogical research.
 They also have a project working together with National Geographics.
 You can find out more about their DNA testing by clicking here.

 Why Knowing Your Ancestor’s Homeland Is Important in Genealogy Travel?